johnand517/drl_dqn_navigation/REPORT.md

 We also include Double DQN as part of our learning process, which stabilizes our learning by calculating our estimated best action from the next state using the local q network, and using those actions to calculate estimated next state reward from our target q network see [ref: Double DQN Paper](https://arxiv.org/abs/1509.06461).

+The chosen neural network configuration for both our local q network, and target q network is a MLP with two hidden layers (default number of nodes 128 -> 64).
+We use a dropout of 20% in each hidden layer, and each hidden layer uses a RELU activation function.

-Hyperparameters used for this approach are provided in the hyperparameters.py file, and our neural network configuration is provided in the models.py module.
+Hyperparameters used for this approach are provided in the hyperparameters.py file

 ## Current results